 - False basically puts the nRF24L01 to sleep (AKA power down mode) with ultra-low current consumption.
 No transmissions are executed when sleeping, but the nRF24L01 can still be accessed through SPI.
-Upon instantiation, this driver class puts the nRF24L01 to sleep until the MCU invokes RX/TX modes.
-This driver class will only power down the nRF24L01 after exiting a The with statement block. - True powers up the nRF24L01.
+Upon instantiation, this driver class puts the nRF24L01 to sleep until the MCU invokes RX/TX transmissions.
+This driver class doesn't power down the nRF24L01 after RX/TX transmissions are complete (avoiding the required power up/down 150 μs wait time), that preference is left to the application. - True powers up the nRF24L01.
 This is the first step towards entering RX/TX modes (see also listen attribute).
 Powering up is automatically handled by the listen attribute as well as the send() and write() functions.

-Note: This attribute needs to be True if you want to put radio on Standby-II (highest current consumption) or Standby-I (moderate current consumption) modes.
-The state of the CE pin determines which Standby mode is acheived.
-See Chapter 6.1.2-7 of the nRF24L01+ Specifications Sheet for more details.
+Note: This attribute needs to be True if you want to put radio on Standby-II (highest current consumption) or Standby-I (moderate current consumption) modes, which Standby mode depends on the state of the CE pin.
+TX transmissions are only executed during Standby-II by calling send() or write().
+RX transmissions are received during Standby-II by setting listen attribute to True (see Chapter 6.1.2-7 of the nRF24L01+ Specifications Sheet).
+After using send() or setting listen to False, the nRF24L01 is left in Standby-I mode (see also notes on the write() function).